WassimTenachi/PhySO/README.md

 In addition, latex should be installed on the system.

+---

-> **_NOTE:_**  `physo` supports CUDA but it should be noted that since the bottleneck of the code is free constant optimization, using CUDA (even on a very high-end GPU) does not improve performances over a CPU and can actually hinder performances.
+**NOTE** : `physo` supports CUDA but it should be noted that since the bottleneck of the code is free constant optimization, using CUDA (even on a very high-end GPU) does not improve performances over a CPU and can actually hinder performances.

+---

 ### Installing PhySO